HBF Script and Project Development Support

-- The application form will be available at least two weeks prior to the deadline, and can be accessed through your personal account.
+- The application form will be available at least two weeks prior to the deadline, and can also be accessed through your personal account and via the link below.
 If you do not have an account yet, make sure to register first.
 It will make the process easier.
 This form will allow you to include detailed project information.
 You can save the form without submitting while filling it out.
 For an overview of what information is requested, see here.

 - It is not possible to edit the form after you have submitted it.